 Comments/ Mitigation Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic Factors Cultural Heritage Landscape Vision and Spatial Strategy + +/x 0 0 +/x + +/x + + Although concentrating development in the larger settlements could lead to an increase in congestion and related issues of air quality, pollution and noise, this is countered by the promotion of active travel and public transport.
-Overall, the vision and spatial strategy aims to improve on the current position in relation to a number of environmental factors Economic Strategy 0 + 0 0 +/x 0 +/x 0 0 The provision of employment opportunities assists in maintaining and improving the quality of life of residents and associated benefits to health and well being.
+Overall, the vision and spatial strategy aims to improve on the current position in relation to a number of environmental factors.
+UPDATE: Negative impacts resulting from this strategy will be mitigated through the implementation of other policies including Overarching Policies.
+Economic Strategy 0 + 0 0 +/x 0 +/x 0 0 The provision of employment opportunities assists in maintaining and improving the quality of life of residents and associated benefits to health and well being.
 Increasing business interests, however, may also increase traffic movements and other emission with negative impacts on carbon emissions and air quality.
 This is countered by the promotion of active travel and public transport.
+UPDATE: Negative impacts resulting from this strategy will be mitigated through the implementation of other policies including Overarching Policies.
 Retail Strategy 0 + 0 0 +/x 0 +/x 0 0 The provision of a range of retail opportunities assist in maintaining and improving the quality of life of residents.
 However, centralising the location of facilities means that people may need to travel thereby increasing congestion and related issues of air quality, pollution and noise, this is countered by the promotion of active travel and public transport.
+UPDATE: Negative impacts resulting from this strategy will be mitigated through the implementation of other policies including Overarching Policies.
 Housing Strategy 0 + 0 0 + 0 + 0 0 The strategy aims to provide a range of housing opportunities across the region, including opportunities for the provision of affordable housing, the majority in the larger settlements with good transport links and close to amenities.
 Transport Strategy 0 + 0 0 + 0 + 0 0 The strategy promotes active travel and the use of public transport whilst aiming to reduce the need to travel and in so doing would improve air quality.

 Active Travel and Green Networks + + 0 0 + 0 + 0 + The strategy promotes active travel and the use of public transport and the creation and improvement of green networks which would result in benefits to human health, biodiversity, improve air quality and have benefits to the appearance of places.
 Waste Management Strategy 0 0 0 0 0 + 0 0 0 The strategy aims to improve the operation and accessibility of recycling facilities and practices